The Wall: Tour

-The Wall Tour opened at the Los Angeles Memorial Sports Arena on 7 February 1980.
-As the band played, a 40 ft wall of cardboard bricks was gradually built between them and the audience.
-Several characters were realised as giant inflatables, including a pig, replete with a crossed hammers logo.
-Scarfe was employed to produce a series of animations to be projected onto the wall.
-At his London studio, he employed a team of 40 animators to create nightmarish visions of the future, including a dove of peace, a schoolmaster, and Pink's mother.
+By this time, Pink Floyd concerts had garnered a reputation for spectacle, which The Wall tour built upon.
+Most famously, as the band played, a 40 ft wall of 340 cardboard bricks was gradually constructed between them and the audience.
+Gerald Scarfe was employed to produce a series of animations to be projected onto the wall.
+At his London studio, he employed a team of 40 animators to create Pink's nightmarish visions, many of which were re-used in the film version of The Wall.